 Parliamentary Speaker Zandanshatar hinted it was time for introducing a progressive income tax, which has been attempted before but then folded.

-The ruling Mongolian People's Party (MPP) still needs to make good on their 2020 election promise, which specified “a system of high taxes on high incomes and low taxes on low incomes.”
+The ruling Mongolian People's Party (MPP) must still follow through on its 2020 election promise, which stated “a system of high taxes on high incomes and low taxes on low incomes.”

 The MEF opened up forward-looking thinking in policy circles in Ulaanbaatar.
 It focused on energy, border bottleneck, industrialization, rural development, green growth, and government reforms.